The policies and procedures on this site reflect current guidelines. All information is subject to change prior to the

 All classrooms at LSU will be at a 50% occupancy rate, and everyone is required to wear a mask properly over their nose and mouth.
 Classrooms will be cleaned using the CDC’s enhanced cleaning protocols, and classrooms will also be stocked with cleaning supplies so that students and faculty can wipe down their desks before and after each class.
 To ensure the 50% occupancy rate, immovable chairs in classrooms have been zip-tied so students can’t sit in them, and half of all movable chairs in classrooms have been removed and stacked in the back of the room and shrink-wrapped so they cannot be used.
 Masks are especially important in areas where 6 feet of physical distance cannot be achieved, whether that’s in classrooms, hallways, stairwells, elevators, or elsewhere.
 Larger classes with higher numbers of students have been moved online, and most classes are being held in larger spaces to allow for students to spread out.

 Each faculty member will determine this and communicate it to their students.

 Fees and Tuition

-LSU intends to be open for on-campus instruction this fall.
+LSU intends to be open for on-campus instruction.
 All facilities and services will be available to students, and all courses, whether in-person, remote, or a hybrid of the two will earn course credit.
 Therefore, we are not planning to issue discounts or refunds for any fees or tuition costs.

 Tuition and fees enable the university to be ready to operate on the first day of the semester, and help us cover expenses associated with instruction, student services, and general university operations.
 Even though all students will likely have hybrid or remote classes, LSU must still maintain all buildings and facilities, and must still pay the faculty who are delivering instruction and the employees who are providing services to students, whether the classes are online or in person.